-- All NIEM 3 models require the NIEM 3 MPD Types Package as well as one of the NIEM 3 Reference Model Packages - All NIEM 2.1 models require the NIEM 2.1 Reference Model Package but not an MPD Types Package, as the NIEM 2.1 MPD elements are available from the NIEM 2.1 MPD Diagram Toolbox
+- All NIEM 3 or 4 models require the NIEM MPD Types Package as well as one of the NIEM Reference Model Packages - All NIEM 2.1 models require the NIEM 2.1 Reference Model Package but not an MPD Types Package, as the NIEM 2.1 MPD elements are available from the NIEM 2.1 MPD Diagram Toolbox

-Component Details NIEM 3.1 Framework The power of NIEM comes primarily from the extensive library of types which you can use to build your own schemas.
-Enterprise Architect provides three versions of the complete NIEM framework, available from our Reusable Asset Server and the 'Model Patterns' dialog.
-This tutorial is using the NIEM 3.1 framework, so select that Pattern for import.
-Model Package Description Types from NIEM-UML A user defined NIEM schema is built around a Model Package Description (MPD) which defines, for consumers of the schema, how to use the various xsd files that are included and what message types are being defined.
+Component Details NIEM Framework The power of NIEM comes primarily from the extensive library of types that you can use to build your own schemas.
+Enterprise Architect provides complete NIEM frameworks for NIEM 4, as well as all versions of NIEM 3.
+These frameworks are all available from the 'Model Patterns' page of the 'Model Wizard'.
+This tutorial is using the NIEM 4.0 framework, so select that pattern for import.
+Model Package Description Types from NIEM-UML A user defined NIEM schema is built around a Model Package Description (MPD) that defines, for consumers of the schema, how to use the various XSD files that are included and what message types are being defined.
 When modeling in UML, an MPD is created using instances of a number of Classes defined in the UML Profile.
-Enterprise Architect provides these Classes in a Package that is available from our Reusable Asset Server and the 'Model Patterns' dialog.
-All NIEM 3.x models will require these MPD types, so select the NIEM-UML MPD Types Pattern for import.
+Enterprise Architect provides these Classes in a Package that is available from the 'Model Patterns' page of the 'Model Wizard'.
+All NIEM 3 and NIEM 4 models will require these MPD types, so select the NIEM MPD Types pattern for import.